bundlewrap/bundlewrap/doc/glossary.rst

 		A managed system, no matter if physical or virtual.

 	repo
-		A repository is a directory with :doc:`some stuff <repository>` in it that tells Blockwart everything it needs to know about your infrastructure.
+		A repository is a directory with :doc:`some stuff <repository>` in it that tells BundleWrap everything it needs to know about your infrastructure.